Faustine123/1918-INFLUENZA-PANDEMIC-COVID-19/README.md

 This repo features a reproduction of Brian Beach et al's paper, The 1918 Influenza Pandemic and Its Lessons for COVID-19.
 You can reach out the orginial paper at https://www.aeaweb.org/articles?id=10.1257/jel.20201641

-First run the rscript file, this creates the datasets.
-Then run the bib file for references and citations, then run the rmd file.
-Finally, run the reproduction package.
+First run the data cleaning in Script file, this creates the datasets.
+Then run the bib file for references and citations, then run the qmd file.

 The repository is organised as follows:
 **The Input folder**